-Applicants will be notified by e-mail of acceptance or denial into the program by June 1st of the year they are applying for.
-Applicants will also receive a letter by mail stating the same information, along with other relevant information.
-If the applicant is extended an acceptance offer, they will have until June 16th, 2023 to return a signed letter of intent and pay a non-refundable deposit of \$250.00.
-Failure to meet the June 16th deadline will forfeit the student's opportunity for admission.
+Applicants will be notified of acceptance or denial into the program by June 1st of the year they are applying for.
+If the applicant is extended an acceptance offer, they will have until June 15th of the acceptance year to return a signed letter of intent and pay a non-refundable deposit of \$500.00 (2024).
+Failure to meet the June 15th deadline will forfeit the student's opportunity for admission.
+Beginning in 2024, tuition will be due in full by August 31^{st.}